Devin Clark (fighter)

-Devin Terrell Clark (born April 12, 1990) is an American mixed martial artist currently competing in the Light heavyweight division of the Ultimate Fighting Championship.
-A professional competitor since 2010, he was signed by Ultimate Fighting Championship (UFC) after Dana White scouted him on the "Dana White: Looking for a Fight - Season 1 Episode 6" UFC web series.
+Devin Clark (born April 12, 1990) is an American professional mixed martial artist who competed in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+A professional competitor since 2013, he was signed by the UFC after Dana White scouted him on the "Dana White: Looking for a Fight - Season 1 Episode 6" UFC web series.

 Background

 Clark was born in Sioux Falls, South Dakota in 1990.
 He started boxing as a child and wrestling at the age of seven, continuing to compete in the latter in high school.
 He started coming into his own as a junior in high school, where in the state finals match, he lost to former UFC athlete David Michaud.
 The following year, his senior year, he became the South Dakota State Champion at 189 lbs.
 Clark attended Rochester Community and Technical College where he was a two-time NJCAA All-American at the 184-pounds division for the Yellowjackets.
 He won the National Championship in 2009, and placed 4th in 2010.

 Despite eventually dropping out of college, Clark wasn't ready to stop competing as a martial artist, so Clark started MMA training at his local gym, Team Nak Suk, and later moved to Next Edge Academy under the tutelage of BJJ black belt Bruce Hoyer.
 He quickly moved up and competed in the Resurrection Fighting Alliance.
 He was a high school state wrestling champion, Junior College National wrestling champion, and an amateur boxer.